json-ql/jsonql-hibernate-search-elastic/README.md

 # jsonql-hibernate-search-elastic

 Hibernate Search filter query builder for [JSON-QL](https://github.com/json-ql).
-To be used with Hibernate Search using ElasticSearch as a storage backend.
-Allows to apply filters with Hibernate Search using Elastic Search JSON query syntaxt.
+To be used with Hibernate Search using ElasticSearch as a backend.
+Allows to apply filters with Hibernate Search using ElasticSearch JSON query syntaxt.

 ## How to use